Mitacs Accelerate Research Internship Grants Awarded

 “To date Canada has limited experience in assessing the impact of university-industry knowledge transfer.
 The focus on developing valid and reliable measures of that impact comes in response to limited government resources and ever-increasing concerns for accountability.”

 Dalziel will use a $17,500 SSHRC Knowledge Synthesis Grant to examine the outcomes of various jurisdictions in terms of measuring the impact of investments in higher education R&D in innovation-related and economic terms.
-She will report her findings at the upcoming Congress of the Humanities and Social Sciences (May 26-June 2 in Waterloo, Ontario).
+She will report her findings at the upcoming Congress of the Humanities and Social Sciences [This link is no longer available] (May 26-June 2 in Waterloo, Ontario).

 Performance Management in Service Oriented Virtual Organizations